Kraftsportsklubben-av-1967/.github/profile/README.md

 Mainly it is being maintained by **Marius Arhaug** but it is made to be able to allow new members with ideas to learn and contribute

-The main repo is the repo for the club's website https://kk-67.com
+The main purpose for this organization is to develop the frontend and backend for the club's website https://kk-67.com